List of buildings of pre-Mongol Rus'

-Most of the churches were completely rebuilt over the years and lost some essential features of the Old Rus architecture.
-Some were destroyed in the 20th century and then replicas were built years later.
-These churches are included in the list.
-Churches that were destroyed and subsequently rebuilt without any attempts of scientific reconstruction (the Assumption Church of Virgin Pirogoshcha and the Saint Michael Cathedral of St. Michael's Golden-Domed Monastery, both in Kyiv) are not included.
+The vast majority of buildings was destroyed over the centuries, with most extensive losses occurring during the Mongol invasion of the 1230s.
+Those that survived were significantly modified over time and lost some essential features of the Kievan Rus' architecture.
+Several monuments were destroyed in the 20th century and later reconstructed incorporating remains of the original structure; such buildings are included in the list.
+Buildings that were destroyed but retain significant visible remains are presented in a separate section.
+In contrast, buildings that were destroyed and subsequently rebuilt without attempts at scientific reconstruction (e.g., the Dormition Church of Virgin Pirogoshcha and the Saint Michael Cathedral of St. Michael's Golden-Domed Monastery in Kyiv) are excluded.